 It remains essential that people who are unsuitable are not allowed to enter the children’s workforce or gain access to children.

-When recruiting new staff, PERCY HEDLEY SCHOOL will continue to follow the relevant safer recruitment processes for their setting, including, as appropriate, relevant sections in part 3 of Keeping Children Safe in Education (2020) (KCSIE).
+When recruiting new staff, NORTHERN COUNTIES SCHOOL will continue to follow the relevant safer recruitment processes for their setting, including, as appropriate, relevant sections in part 3 of Keeping Children Safe in Education (2020) (KCSIE).

 If staff are deployed from another education or children’s workforce setting to our school, we will take into account the DfE supplementary guidance on safeguarding children during the COVID-19 pandemic and will accept portability as long as the current employer confirms in writing that: -